microsoft/AzureTRE/docs/tre-admins/troubleshooting-guide.md

    - `/var/log/cloud-init.log`
    - `/var/log/cloud-init-output.log`

-   If the docker container is pulled as shown in logs then the resource processor should start.
+   If the Docker container is pulled as shown in logs then the resource processor should start.

 1. Check the status of the container using `docker ps`